YIshihara11201/iOSTips/XCTest/XCTest.md

 These are things we don’t want to have happen while running unit tests.

--> * should be bypassed to prevent unintended side-effect
+-> AppDelegate should be bypassed to prevent unintended side-effect

 <br>